abalasky/wc-api-node/README.md

 - `.options(endpoint)`
 - `.options(endpoint, callback)`

-## Promified Methods
+## Promisified Methods

-Every method can be used in a promified way just adding `Async` to the method name.
+Every method can be used in a promisified way just adding `Async` to the method name.
 Like in:

 ```js
 WooCommerce.getAsync('products').then(function(result) {